-A pop up will appear to confirm the Census you are generating.
 Once the Census has been generated, you will get a notification in the speech bubble in the top right-hand corner of your screen letting you know that the Census generation is complete.

 You can then work on your errors (see the next section on how to do this).
 To regenerate your Dry Run after resolving errors, just click the orange button on the right-hand side of your page.